 People are aware about benefits of organic inputs in farming.
-Vermicompost excellent organic is manure for sustainable agro-practices.
+Vermicompost excellent organic manure sustainable agro-practices.
 So, marketing vermicompost is now a potential and flourishing industry.
 Retail marketing of vermicompost in urban areas is most promising.
-Vermicompost is neatly packed in designed and printed packets for sale.
+Vermicompost is packed in designed and printed packets for sale.
 People of different age groups are involved in the production and selling of vermicompost.
-Marketing of vermicompost can provide а supplementary income.
+Marketing vermicompost can provide supplementary income.

 - i.
 Vermicompost is rich in essential plant nutrients. - ii.
 It improves soil structure texture, aeration, and water holding capacity and prevents soil erosion - iii.
 Vermicompost is a rich in nutrients and an eco-friendly amendment to soil for farming and terrace gardening. - iv.
 It enhances seed germination and ensures good plant growth practiced in China long back and they preserved the secret for more than 3000 years and maintained monopoly in silk trade with the rest of the world.
-According Western historians, to mulberry cultivation spread to India about 140BC from China through Tibet.
+Western According to historians, mulberry cultivation spread to India about 140BC from China through Tibet.
 The fabulous silk from China and India were carried to European countries.
-The 7000 mile lengthy road, historically called the "Silk road" passing through Baghdad, Tashkent, Damascus and Istanbul was used for silk transport.
+The 7000 mile lengthy road, historically called the "Silk road" passing through Tashkent, Damascus and Baghdad, Istanbul was used for silk transport.
 Today more than 29 countries in the world are practicing sericulture and producing different kinds of silk.
 India stands second in silk production next to China.

-12.3 Sericulture
+13. 3 Sericulture